Russ Barnes Trophy

 The Russ Barnes Trophy is a trophy awarded by Hockey Alberta to the Alberta Junior B Provincial champion.
 The gold medallist advances to the Keystone Cup Western Canada Junior B championship.

 Tournament organization

 Eight teams compete in the Alberta Junior B Provincials.
 The two largest leagues (Capital Junior Hockey League, Heritage Junior B Hockey League) send two teams each, the remaining three send one, while the host team is guaranteed a berth.

+Starting with the 2023 championships the format was revised such that only the league playoff champion is to advance plus the host city team.